Arts Education Innovation Grants

 HOW TO APPLY

 Read the Guidelines thoroughly, and then utilize the Application Help Tool which contains all of the application questions and instructions.
 No handwritten or paper-based applications will be accepted.
 Applicants will need to have or create an account in Submittable, our online application portal.
-The Arts Education Innovation Grants online application will appear in the list of open Creative Sonoma grants at 12:00am on March 1, 2019.
-Click on the black Submittable button to get started.
+Materials for the 2020 grant cycle will be available in late winter 2020.

 Boys & Girls Clubs of Central Sonoma County: Ballet Folklorico will work with club members to teach traditional Latino dance, group performance, and its history.

 California Poets in the Schools: This project brings seven Teaching Artists into eight underserved schools throughout Sonoma County to deliver poetry-writing residencies to a largely bilingual, bicultural population.

 Cazadero Performing Arts Camp: The camp will offer a three-day sleep-away music camp retreat for students from Sonoma County schools.